 could follow the Riverside Project?

-NEWS!!
-"HISTORIC PATHWAYS" A new project has begun,
+"HISTORIC PATHWAYS" A new project is running to

 follow the Riverside Project, as result of a suggestion by the Berkshire